CMU-SAFARI/MQSim/README.md

 1. Drag and drop that parameter from the task source pane to the Excel sheet.,<br />
 2. Right click on the cell that you have dropped the parameter and select *XML* > *Refresh XML Data* from the drop-down menue.

+The parameters used to define the output file of the simulator are divided into categories:

+### Host
+For each defined IO_Flow, the following parameters are shown:
+1. **Name:** The name of the IO flow, e.g. Host.IO_Flow.Synth.No_0
+2. **Request_Count:** The total number of requests from this IO_flow.
+3. **Read_Request_Count:** The total number of read requests from this IO_flow.
+4. **Write_Request_Count:** The total number of write requests from this IO_flow.
+5. **IOPS:** The number of IO operations per second, i.e. how many requests are served per second.
+6. **IOPS_Read:** The number of read IO operations per second.
+7. **IOPS_Write:** The number of write IO operations per second.
+8. **Device_Response_Time:** The average SSD device response time for a request, in nanoseconds.
+This is defined as the time between enqueueing the request in the I/O submission queue, and removing it from the I/O completion queue.
+9. **Min_Device_Response_Time:** The minimum SSD device response time for a request, in nanoseconds.
+10. **Max_Device_Response_Time:** The maximum SSD device response time for a request, in nanoseconds.
+11. **End_to_End_Request_Delay:** The average delay between generating an I/O request and receiving an corresponding answer.
+This is defined as the difference between the request arrival time, and its removal time from the I/O completion queue.
+Note that the request arrival_time is the same as the request enqueue_time, when using the multi-queue properties of NVMe drives.
+12. **Min_End_to_End_Request_Delay:** The minimum end-to-end request delay.
+13. **Max_End_to_End_Request_Delay:** The maximum end-to-end request delay.

+### SSDDevice
+The output parameters in the SSDDevice category contain values for:
+1. Average transaction times at a lower abstraction level (SSDDevice.IO_Stream)
+2. Statistics for the flash transaction layer (FTL)
+3. Statistics for each queue in the TSU: In the TSU exists a User_Read_TR_Queue, a User_Write_TR_Queue, a Mapping_Read_TR_Queue, a Mapping_Write_TR_Queue, a GC_Read_TR_Queue, a GC_Write_TR_queue, a GC_Erase_TR_Queue for each combination of channel and package.
+4. For each package: the fraction of time in execution, in data transfer, in both execution and data transfer, and in idle mode.
+The fraction of time in idle mode is calculated as 1 minus the fraction of time in data transfer, and minus the time in both data transfer and execution.

 ## References